-Applicant has demonstrated an extremely poor track record of debt reduction and elimination efforts, seemingly avoiding the debts in his name.
+Applicant has demonstrated an extremely poor, if not non-existent, track record of debt reduction and elimination efforts, seemingly avoiding the debts in his name.
 Overall, the evidence leaves me with substantial questions and doubts as to Applicant's eligibility and suitability for a security clearance.
 For all of these reasons, I conclude Applicant has failed to mitigate the security concerns arising from his financial considerations.
 See SEAD 4, App.
-A, $\P$ 2(d)(1) through AG 2(d)(9).
+A, ¶¶ 2(d)(1) through AG 2(d)(9).